 - Find a local appointment via the state’s MyTurn Website

-- Book appointment at an Inspire Clinic partnering with Santa Cruz COE
+- Register for an Inspire Clinic partnering with Santa Cruz COE

 STEPS TO GET VACCINATED WITH INSPIRE:

 Register and provide consent for yourself and/or your child.
 This is handled through the Inspire partnership.
 Once registered you may attend one of the clinics below.